Railway flora

 Sonchus oleraceus Common sow-thistle

-This species is probably native to Europe and western Asia, but has spread to most other areas of the world.
+It is probably native to Europe and western Asia, but has been spread to most other areas of the world, growing in waste places, fallow fields, along roads, and in cities.
 It is regarded as an invasive plant in many countries, including Australia, where it is a serious problem in crops.
-It is easily identified by its slightly prickly, deeply divided leaves.

-The specific name is derived from the Latin oleris (‘edible’).
+The specific name is derived from the Latin oleris, meaning ‘edible’.
 Young leaves can be eaten as salad or cooked like spinach.
+The plant is also used medicinally.

 This plant is widely distributed in Eurasia, from England and Spain eastwards to the Pacific, and from subarctic areas southwards to the Mediterranean, Turkey, Tibet, and Japan.
 In former times, it was much utilized in folk medicine, but today it is mainly used for dyeing.